Total Time: 10 hours 6 mins 11 secs

 Stretch your creative muscles and join Pam Garrison in this fun four-part celebration of doodling.
 In Pam’s classes, mistakes are embraced and you are encouraged to think outside of the box as you play with your designs and develop an expanded visual vocabulary.
 The great thing about doodling is that anyone can do it, nearly anywhere!
 If you already doodle while on the phone, in meetings or in the margins of your notebook, Pam’s class will help you take your creative doodling practice even further.

-Create a Colorful Abstract PaintingCourtney Cerruti
+Colorful Abstract PaintingCourtney Cerruti

 You don’t need to consider yourself a painter to create this colorful work of art.
 Courtney introduces you to a bold way of applying color to a canvas that results in this bright, abstract field of color.
 Courtney talks you through how to create a cohesive palette, then evaluate and build your work of art until you determine that it’s ready to grace your walls with its confident swaths of color.